-Vault fields in bpdbjobs output Table 10-1
+Table 10-1 Vault fields in bpdbjobs output

 Field Description Robot The name of the robot with which the vault is associated.
 Vault The name of the vault under which the session is running.
 Profile The name of the profile that holds the configuration information for the vault session.
-Session ID The session ID, a unique numeric value, for the vault job.
-Session ID assignment starts at 1 the first time a vault job is ran after vault has been installed.
-The value is incremented by 1 every time a new vault job runs.
+Session ID The session ID is a unique numeric value for the vault job.
+Session ID assignment starts at 1 the first time a vault job is run after vault has been installed.
+The value increments by 1 every time a new vault job runs.
 Tapes to Eject The number of tapes to be ejected for a vault session.
 If the profile is configured for deferred eject, the tapes may not be ejected yet.
+Operation For Vault jobs, the field contains one of the following values.
+These values progress from the first value to the last as the Vault job progresses as follows: Choosing Images Duplicating Images Choosing Media Catalog Backup Eject and Report Done